greenlytics/backtesting_scenarios/README.md

 #### First use
-Replace the "XXX" in **credentials_example.json** with the database credentials you have been provided with.
+Replace the "XXX" in **credentials_example.json** with the database credentials you have been provided with, and then rename the file to **credentials.json**.

 Install all the required dependencies with **pip** running `pip install -r requirements.txt`